Frequently Asked Questions relating to Commission Arrangements

 On the 11 January 2024 the Financial Conduct Authority (FCA) announced their intention to review historical motor finance Discretionary Commission Arrangements (DCA) across the motor finance industry.
 This included the FCA originally implementing a 37 week ‘pause’ to the requirement for firms to respond to such complaints within 8 weeks, to allow the outcome of their review to be taken into account.

 On 19th December 2024, the FCA published a further update and announced a widening of the ‘pause’ to now include non-DCA commission complaints as well as DCA complaints.
-They confirmed the ‘pause’ for handling both DCA and non DCA commission related complaints will apply until 4th December 2025.
-This was following a judgement issued by the Court of Appeal in relation to finance commission on 25th October 2024 which has now been appealed to the Supreme Court – see below for more information relating to this.
+They confirmed the ‘pause’ for handling both DCA and non-DCA commission related complaints will apply until 4th December 2025.
+This was following a judgement issued by the Court of Appeal in relation to finance commission on 25th October 2024 which was appealed to the Supreme Court, who heard the appeal in April 2025 and issued their verdict on the 1st August 2025 – see the separate question below for more information relating to this.

 As a result of the ‘pause’ relating to both DCA and non-DCA commission related complaints, if you choose to raise a complaint with your lender you will have more time than usual to refer these complaints to the Financial Ombudsman Service (FOS) if a final response is issued.
 Instead of the usual 6 months deadline, you will have until 29 July 2026, or 15 months from the date of the final response letter, whichever is later.

-You can read more about this and the latest updates on the FCA's website here: https://www.fca.org.uk/consumers/car-finance-complaints
+You can read more about this and the latest updates on the FCA's website here.

 The Court of Appeal’s judgement on 25th October 2024 in Johnson v FirstRand Bank Limited, Wrench v FirstRand Bank Limited and Hopcraft v Close Brothers [2024] EWCA Civ 1106 (the “Judgement”) involved the Lenders FirstRand Bank and Close Brothers.
 In these cases, it decided that it was against the law for the dealers to receive a commission from the lender without first telling the customer about the commission amount and getting their informed consent to the payment.